Skip to content

 • Examples

-For 2020/21, her Pension Input Amount of £43,451 exceeded her Annual Allowance of £40,000 by £3,451.
-She used £451 of her available Carry Forward from 2017/18 to reduce her excess to £3,000.
-She paid an Annual Allowance tax charge of £1,350 as her tax rate was 45%.
+For 2020/21, her Pension Input Amount was £43,451 and she paid an Annual Allowance tax charge of £1,350.
 She had no Carry Forward available from this tax year.

-For 2021/22, her Pension Input Amount of £36,850 did not exceed her Annual Allowance of £40,000* and she is not liable for an Annual Allowance tax charge.
-She will also be able to carry forward £3,150.
+For 2021/22, her Pension Input Amount of £36,850 did not exceed her Annual Allowance of £40,000 and she was not liable for an Annual Allowance tax charge.
+She also carried forward £3,150.

 Pension Input